sparse_cross_entropy#

 Parameters:

-• true (Union[Array, NativeArray]) – input array containing the true labels as logits.
+• true (Union[Array, NativeArray]) – input array containing the true labels as class indices.

 • pred (Union[Array, NativeArray]) – input array containing the predicted labels as logits.